AnthonyTechnologies/python-styleguide/tests/performance_tests.md

         # signatures and initialization requirements.

     def test_attribute_access_speed(self, test_wrapper: Any, test_example_one: ExampleOne) -> None:
-        """Test the performance of attribute access through DynamicWrapper.
+        """Tests the performance of attribute access through DynamicWrapper.

         This test compares the speed of accessing attributes through DynamicWrapper with direct attribute access.